GoogleChrome/web.dev/src/site/content/en/handbook/adding-a-course/index.md

 The `meta.yml` file defines important information about your course such as its publish date, title, etc.

-The `toc.yml` specifies your courses' table of contents.
+The `toc.yml` specifies your course's table of contents.
 Take a look at the [Learn CSS toc.yml](https://github.com/GoogleChrome/web.dev/blob/main/src/site/_data/courses/css/toc.yml) for an example.

 A simple, linear course could look like: